30 Ways to Have a Happy Long-Distance Relationship

 You might think talking every single day when you’re in an LDR is a must.
 The truth is, experts say it’s really not necessary and might actually be harmful to your relationship.
 “You don’t need to be in constant communication,” Davis says.
 “Keep some of the mystery alive!”

 If you go a few days without talking to your S.O., you’ll have a more interesting conversation to look forward to in a few days.
 Plus, keeping tabs on another person and providing them with constant updates can get exhausting.
-For when you do talk, though, learn the 12 Ways to Spice Your Relationship Up with Your Phone.
+And for more on dating, see these 12 Ways to Spice Your Relationship Up with Your Phone.

 Know What Success Means In Your Relationship

 It’s hard to know whether things are going well in your LDR if you don’t have a goal in mind.
 Do you want to make it through a short period of separation?
 Eventually get married?
 Stay married even though your jobs are taking you to different locations?
 Having an idea of what success means to you and whether or not you’re getting closer to it is key when you’re trying to evaluate whether things are “working” or not.
 And for more on wedding bells, see these 15 Signs Your Partner is Marriage Material.